warrengb/BlazorTSInterop/README.md

 ---

 #### 2. Call Embedded JavaScript</b><a name="2.2"></a>
-> Create new JavaScript file <br>
+> Create new JavaScript file.
-> Create new 'src' folder for JavaScript and Typescript files.<br>
+> Create new 'src' folder for JavaScript and Typescript files.
 > Create new 'wwwroot/src/script.js' file.

 &emsp;![ScreenShot](readme/image5.png)